OipRDDinoSaric/ipc_linux_showcase/README.md

 Message queues feature kernel persistence, meaning shutting down one task and starting it again is straightforward and data can be fetched in any order.
-As my philosophy for IPCs is that it is the best when it is the simplest message queues will not be used as a simpler IPC exists.
+As my philosophy for IPCs is that it is the best when it is the simplest message queues will not be used as more popular IPC exists.

 Pipes offer a similar API to message queues, but are used more frequently (sometimes without a merit).